-You can buy a home without using a bank — but it's risky for everyone involved.
+You can buy or sell a home without using a bank — but there are risks for everyone involved.

 What is seller financing?

 Seller financing is a type of home financing where the seller of a home is also the lender.
-There’s no bank or middle man, and the seller can choose whether or not they’re willing to take on the risk based on the buyer’s income and credit history.
+There’s no bank or middle man, and the seller can choose if they’re willing to take on the risk based on the buyer’s income and credit history.

 How does seller financing work?

-In order to protect both parties, a lawyer will generally draw up a promissory note for the buyer and seller to sign, and they’ll record a mortgage or deed of trust.
+To protect both parties, a lawyer generally draws up a promissory note for the buyer and seller to sign, and they’ll record a mortgage or deed of trust.

-- Lack of savings.
-Some sellers may be willing to accept a lower down payment than you’d be able to use for a loan with a bank.
+- Down payment flexibility.
+Some sellers may be willing to accept a lower down payment than a bank would.

-- A poor credit file.
-If you have a poor credit score or a lack of sufficient credit history, it may be hard to qualify for loan with a lender.
+- Possible credit forgiveness.
+If you have a poor credit score or a lack of sufficient credit history, it may be hard to qualify for a loan with a lender.
 Seller financing may be a suitable option in this case.

-- Self-employment.
-If you have trouble proving your income to a lender, seller financing may be a solution.
+- Verification of employment.
+If you’re self-employed and have trouble proving your income to a lender, seller financing may require less of a paper trail.

 Risks for the buyer

-Seller financing carries some significant risks, many of which may far outweigh its potential benefits.
+Seller financing carries some significant risks, and may far outweigh its potential benefits.